Affiliated Academic Organizations

-Offered by the Department of Geography and Planning, the BA in Environmental Geography offers course work related to conservation and sustainability oriented towards understanding the spatial patterns of human systems and landscapes, environmental processes, food systems, and the effects of people on the environment.
+Offered by the Department of Geography and Planning, the Environmental Track of the B.S. in Geography offers course work related to conservation and sustainability oriented towards understanding the spatial patterns of human systems and landscapes, environmental processes, food systems, and the effects of people on the environment.
 With heavy emphasis on the application of geographic information systems (GIS) and other geospatial technologies, students gain valuable technical skills.
 The degree prepares graduates for a number of public, private and non-profit career choices including governmental conservation agencies at the federal, state, and local levels; private land conservation agencies, such as the Nature Conservancy and regional land trusts; and environmental consulting companies.
 The geography environmental degree also prepares students for graduate study in geography, sustainability science, environmental science, landscape ecology, earth sciences, environmental planning, or related disciplines.

 Environmental geologists monitor and remediate water and soil contamination, address wastewater and stormwater problems, map and analyze earth materials, assess risk from natural hazards, and identify new and sustainable sources of energy and other resources.
-Offered by the Department of Earth and Space Sciences, the B.S.
-Geoscience degree emphasizes skills necessary for environmental employment and meets the course requirements of the Pennsylvania Professional Geologist license.
+Offered by the Department of Earth and Space Sciences, the B.S. in Geoscience degree emphasizes skills necessary for environmental employment and meets the course requirements of the Pennsylvania Professional Geologist license.
 Courses incorporate project-based learning with hands-on training in field methods and cutting-edge scientific instruments.
 Graduates are prepared for geoscience careers in the thriving environmental industry of the greater Philadelphia region where hundreds of alumni are successfully employed.

 Offered by the Department of Health, this program synthesizes a rigorous scientific preparation with specialized, applied environmental courses and a required full semester internship.
 Courses include topics such as industrial hygiene and safety, risk assessment, environmental regulations, water quality, emergency preparedness, waste management, toxicology, and a research-based seminar.
 These courses develop the students' quantitative skills and provide hands-on experience with state of the art sampling and analytical equipment.
 This degree program prepares graduates for careers as environmental/occupational health and safety scientists in industry, hospitals, research institutions, consulting firms, and government.
 This program is accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC).
 (See the Department of Health's page in the catalog for specific program information.)